district10/blog/_posts/post-0048-low-poly-in-practice.md

 #. [“低面建模”设计美学-20140726早读课 | 互联网早读课](http://zaodula.com/archives/8578.html)
 #. [如何使用 JavaScript 生成 lowpoly 风格图像？ - 知乎](http://www.zhihu.com/question/29856775)
 #.
 [Dribbble - Phil Klay by Breno Bitencourt](https://dribbble.com/shots/2246022-Phil-Klay)

+![][micky]

+Fig. 4 a Original image, b the edge feature, c the simplified polygons and the constrained points

+[micky]: micky.png

+### Constrained edge feature

+ original Douglas–Peucker algorithm will oversimplifythestraightedgestofewendpoints.Sowemod-
+ified it and add the edge length constrain: if an edge is longer than a minimum length, we slice it into two segments from its midpoint.
+We choose the minimum length same as the sampling interval $L_i$:

+$L_i = \eta (L_w+L_h)$

+where L w and L h are the image width and height, respec- tively. η controls the sampling density.
+In our experiments, wesetη = 0.02.Thepointsintheresultpolygonsaremarked as constrained points (see Fig. 4c), while the polygonal seg- ments between them are constrained edges.
+Their positions willnotbemovedduringthelatteroptimizationsteps.More- over, the four corner points are set to constrained points as well.

+These simple but critical strategies guarantee the final image with clear feature edges and good visual effects.

+### Sampling based on saliency

+The number of the sample points follows:

+$$ N_s = \lambda (N - N_c )$$
+$$ N_b = (1 - \lambda )(N - N_c ) $$

+where N isthetotalnumberofsampling. $N_c$ denotes the constrained point numbers in the previous step. $N_s$ is the number of sample points in the salientregion,while N b isintheback- ground region. λ controls the different density.
+When λ = 1, there will not be sampling points in the background.
+When λ = 0.5, the effect equals no saliency detection.
+In our prac- tice, we choose λ = 0.7 as an empirical value to get desired result.
+The total sampling number N can be given by the user input.
+We also provide a default value computed by this:

+$$N = \lfloor{\frac{L_w}{L_i}}\rfloor \times \lfloor\frac{L_h}{L_i}\rfloor$$